Elevation: 11,039 ft

 Climbing and access information for this peak is on Page 257 of the book.

 Atlas Peak is documented with two elevations.
-The 15-minute Muldoon Canyon Quad listed this peak’s summit at 11,039 feet.
-However, the newer 7.5-minute Smiley Mountain quad assigns an elevation of 11,020 feet.
+The 15-minute Muldoon Canyon quadrangle puts the elevation at 11,039 feet.
+However, the [newer] 7.5-minute Smiley Mountain quadrangle assigns an elevation of 11,020 feet.
 Steve Mandella and team’s recent ascent (2017) measured the summit elevation at 11,031 feet.
-For now, I will stick with the original figure.
+For now, I will stick with the original figure (11,039 feet).
 USGS Smiley Mountain

 This peak is accessed from Muldoon Canyon, located west of Star Hope Campground in Copper Basin.
 The Copper Basin Loop Road takes you to FS-510 at the loop’s south end.
 The peak can also be accessed from the east from the Lake Creek Recreation site, just off the Copper Basin Loop Road.